F4isalSH/F4isalSH/ReadMe.md

 # 💫 About Me:
-🔭 I'm currently working as an Associate Software Engineer at Thakaa Center<br>🌱 I'm currently learning Web Development and Design<br>🚀 I'm currently looking to collaborate on Node.js projects<br>
+🔭 I'm currently working as an Associate Software Engineer at Thakaa Center<br>🚀 I'm currently looking to collaborate on Node.js projects<br>

 ## 🌐 Socials: